 As I mentioned in the introduction, I have commissioned a few silver cow creamers, and I will start this area of the page with those.
 Then there are a number of silver cow creamers from England, Holland, Germany, Italy, and Spain.
 Those are followed by a few bulls - even though they aren't noted for their milk-giving ability, they is I guess some rationale for fashioning bull creamers since they are indeed responsible for turning heifers into milk-makers.
 Then there are a whole bunch of small or single-serving cow creamers.
 I assume that these were made so that you could put one at each place when serving a number of guests.
 And finally, as with other parts of my collection, there are a few that don't quite fit the basic definition but were of interest.

 Commission from Bruce Russell of Guernsey

-Meet Snowflake, crafted by master silversmith Bruce Russell in the traditional manner
+Snowflake Meet Snowflake, crafted for me in early 2016 by master 3rd generation silversmith Bruce Russell of Guernsey in the traditional manner as

 creamers (I’d run out of names!) this lovely Guernsey cow automatically became ‘Snowflake’ when Bruce